How to Backdoor HyperNetwork in Personalized Federated Learning?: Model Transferring Attack

-Consequently, \textsc{HNTroj} requires a smaller number of compromised clients to be highly effective compared with \textsc{DPois}.
+Consequently, \textsc{HNTroj} requires a smaller number of compromised clients to be highly effective.
 Also, \textsc{HNTroj} is stealthier than the (white-box) \textsc{HNRepl} and \textsc{DPois} by avoiding degradation and shifts in model utility on legitimate data samples during the whole poisoning process.